Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Results and discussion

-The size of the dataset used for training surrogate models is critical due to the time-consuming nature of FEM simulations.
-Table~\ref{tab:dataset_size} explores the number of samples required for accurate model predictions, comparing datasets of 128, 512, and 1024 samples, all generated using LHS.
-The models were evaluated on a test set of 64 randomly sampled configurations.
-All ground-truth RoM values were obtained by running FE simulations, and all experiments were conducted with 4-fold cross-validation.
+To assess the performance of various surrogate model architectures, we trained the models on a dataset of 1024 LHS samples and evaluated them on a test set of 64 randomly sampled configurations.
+All experiments were conducted with 4-fold cross-validation.

+In the last two columns of Table~\ref{tab:dataset_size}, models commonly used in Response Surface methods \cite{chakraborty2014adaptive,hammer2024new}, such as LR and PR, result in poor performance.
+In particular, the PR models show improvement with increasing polynomial degrees of 4 and 5; however, they remain prone to overfitting, as indicated by their high MAE (0.49 and 0.53, respectively).
+More advanced methods, such as GP and LightGBM, show stronger performance (MAE of 0.33 and 0.28).
+Nevertheless, the NN outperforms all others, with an MAE of 0.10 and $\overline{\mathcal{R}^2}$ of 0.99, highlighting its superior ability to handle the non-linear interactions in the FE simulations \cite{nicolini2022experimental}.
+As surrogate accuracy is crucial for the calibration task, the NN was chosen for the subsequent experiments.